Buying a House Before Marriage: What That Means for Divorce

 Here’s a few common concerns people have, and what you need to know.

-Is my husband entitled to half of my house if it’s in my name?
+Is my spouse entitled to half of my house if it’s in my name?

 If the home is marital property (bought during the marriage), it likely doesn’t matter whose name it’s in - regardless of whether your name is on the deed or on the mortgage, you’re both entitled to part of it.